Does Honey Make You Gain Weight? Everything You Need to Know

 So, Does Honey Make You Fat?

 Honey contains natural sugars — glucose, fructose, and sucrose.
-The good news is that your body handles these natural sugars better than the refined white sugar you'd find in processed foods.
-Honey also comes with extra nutrients, which plain sugar simply doesn't have.
+Your body handles these natural sugars better than the refined white sugar found in processed foods.
+Honey also comes with extra nutrients that plain sugar simply doesn't have.

 Can You Eat Honey Every Day?